 All meals are precooked and frozen in individual foil trays then re-heated in the oven and served during watches.

 The crew mostly wear shorts and t-shirts, non-slip shoes, good gloves and a secure cap or hat to sail.
 In colder climates, thermals are the 1st layer, a fleecy mid-layer, then specially-designed quality wet-weather gear.
 It doesn't matter if you're wet, but you must stay warm.

 All the crew has certified sea survival training.
 A lot of the crew has senior first aid training, a radio operator's licence, and a good working knowledge of the yacht and the technology required to save lives.
 Man overboard drills and all aspects of safety, in harbour and offshore, are part of our daily routine.
 Yachting is a great sport, but needs to be carried out in a safe environment.

 Offshore, the boat carries a life raft for 16 people.
 Our crew numbers range from 12-16 people, depending on circumstances.
 A Sydney to Hobart race (640 NM) will traditionally see 13 -14 people on board, while a Sydney to Southport race (shorter at 380 NM and part of our training program), will see up to16.
-Our Kids Try Sail Days on the harbour and in closed waters can go as high as 20, as can our corporate days.
+However, the number of people on board for our Winds of Joy, Winds of Change, or Winds of Care programs, and corporate days or twilight racing on the harbour and in closed waters can go as high as 20.

 Sailors with disABILITIES has been very fortunate over the last 18 years of our existence.
 We have had great sponsorship from Aspect Computing, KAZ, NRMA Insurance, Australian Sports Foundation, 3M, Brokenwood Wines, Scomar, FGI, David Lyons Yacht designs and Comtech.
 Over the years, there have also been very generous donations from private individual donors.